What Are Canker Sores?

-No one knows exactly what causes canker sores, also known as aphthous ulcers.
-Many factors are thought to put a person at risk for them.
+No one knows exactly what causes canker sores, also known as aphthous (AF-thiss) ulcers.
+Many things are thought to put a person at risk for them.
 Diet may play a part.
 People whose diets are low in folic acid, vitamin B12, and iron seem to develop canker sores more often, as do people with food allergies.

 Mouth injuries (like biting the inside of the lip or even brushing too hard and damaging the delicate lining inside the mouth) also seem to bring on canker sores.
 Sodium lauryl sulfate (SLS), an ingredient in many toothpastes and mouthwashes, has been linked to canker sores, and sometimes the sores can be a sign of an immune system problem.

 Even emotional stress could be a factor.
 One study of college students showed that they had more canker sores during stressful periods, such as around exam time.